Chart Color Schemes

 Leanyer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Leanyer's dwelling structures, as per the latest Census, consisted of 71.1% houses and 29.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
-Home ownership in Leanyer was higher at 25.7%, with mortgaged dwellings at 41.0% and rented ones at 33.3%.
-The median monthly mortgage repayment in the area was $2,000, lower than Darwin metro's average of $2,028.
-The median weekly rent figure in Leanyer was $400, compared to Darwin metro's $350.
-Nationally, Leanyer's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Leanyer's dwelling structure, as per the latest Census, consisted of 71.1% houses and 29.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 68.4% houses and 31.6% other dwellings.
+Home ownership in Leanyer stood at 25.7%, with mortgaged dwellings at 41.0% and rented ones at 33.3%.
+The median monthly mortgage repayment was $2,000, below Darwin metro's average of $2,028.
+Median weekly rent in Leanyer was $400, higher than Darwin metro's $350 but lower than the national average of $375.
+Nationally, Leanyer's mortgage repayments exceeded the Australian average of $1,863.

 Frequently Asked Questions - Housing